Barry Smith (footballer, born 1974)

-Barry Smith (born 19 February 1974) is a Scottish football coach and former player who serves as an assistant coach with Canadian Premier League club York United.
+Barry Smith (born 19 February 1974) is a Scottish football coach and former player, who was most recently the manager of Scottish League Two club Elgin City.
 As a player, Smith played in the right back, centre back, and defensive midfielder roles for Celtic, Dundee, Valur, Partick Thistle, Greenock Morton and Brechin City.
 Smith was admitted into Dundee's Hall of Fame having made 400 appearances for the club.

 Smith played on loan for Brechin City while managing the Dundee under-19 side.
 He became Dundee first team manager in October 2010, when the club had entered financial administration.
 During this period, Smith led the team to a club record 23-game unbeaten streak in the league.
-He has since managed Alloa Athletic, Aldershot Town, East Fife, Raith Rovers and Brechin City.
+He has since managed Alloa Athletic, Aldershot Town, East Fife, Raith Rovers, Brechin City and Elgin City.

 Club career

 Celtic

 Smith began his career with Scottish Premier League side Celtic.
 He made his début aged 17 and played 22 games, including two Old Firm matches, between 1991 and 1995.